 Successful learning, positive behaviour and good health can be directly linked to nurturing and supportive early development.

-Programs include Ready, Set, Learn; Parent Child Mother Goose, StrongStart Centres, and Welcome to Kindergarten.
 StrongStart Centres provide a drop-in program for children under 5 and their parents or caregivers.
+For more information visit our StrongStart page.

-Greater Nanaimo Early Years & partners host two free 2019 Healthy Start Fairs – February 7 & March 2.
-These events are intended for children under the age of 6yrs and their families.
-There will be many resources, supports, games, activities, snacks and more…
+Healthy Starts Fairs are hosted by Greater Nanaimo Early Years & partners and are intended for children under the age of 6yrs and their families.
+The fairs connect families with the many Early Years community supports in Nanaimo.
+There will be resource, supports, games, activities, snacks and more…

 Early Years Contact